vectara/py-vectara-agentic/README.md

 export VECTARA_AGENTIC_API_KEY=<YOUR-ENDPOINT-API-KEY>
 ```

+if you don't specify an Endpoint API key it uses the default "dev-api-key".

 ### Step 2: Start the API Server
 Initialize the agent and start the FastAPI server by following this example:

 ```
-from agent import Agent
-from agent_endpoint import start_app
+from vectara_agentic.agent import Agent from vectara_agentic.agent_endpoint import start_app
 agent = Agent(...)            # Initialize your agent with appropriate parameters start_app(agent)
 ```